Introduction¶

 The good thing about passing revises: Artifact

-is that it works for entities that don’t come with a file path and you don’t need to worry about coming up with naming conventions for paths.
+is that you don’t need to worry about coming up with naming conventions for paths.

 Show code cell output